jolbol1/RadarrCollectionExporter/README.md

                         4 modes, can be 'hide','default', 'hide_items' or
                         'show_items.
 Refer to PAC wiki for more details -add {false,true}, --add-to-radarr {false,true}, --add-radarr {false,true}
-                        Can be 'true' or 'false', 'hide_items'.
+                        Can be 'true' or 'false'.
 Overwrites the config setting for all collections added here.
 Refer to PAC wiki for more details
+  -is {false,true}, --ignore-singles {false,true}, --ignore_single {false,true}
+                        Can be 'true' or 'false'.
+This will not add collections to the config where radarr only has 1 movie in the collection

 ```

 If for example you use all the options, the added collections will look like: